 DJA has a distinct advantage over new labels as it has already signed several well-known, successful artists, which will ensure early on success.
 Additionally, its strategic alliances with distribution partners and its experienced management team lead to an advantage for the company.

 DJA Music and its associated labels will produce and release four projects from each label in each of the first two years of operations.
-A second phase consisting of sixteen productions for artist follow-up albums and newly acquired artists will begin in late 2009.
+A second phase consisting of sixteen productions for music artist follow-up albums and newly acquired artists will begin in 12 months.

-During the course of 2009, DJA Music's Artist and Repertoire Department will locate, assess and consider additional Recording artists.
+During the course of the next two years, DJA Music’s Artist and Repertoire Department will locate, assess and consider additional Recording artists.
 DJA Music has begun discussions with a variety of known Recording artists who are interested in signing with DJA Music.

 4.1 TARGET MARKET

-The target market for DJA Records is very diverse, as the company has four distinct labels, which clearly target the intended market, based on listening preferences and music genres.
+The target market listed in this music artist business plan for DJA Records is very diverse, as the company has four distinct labels, which clearly target the intended market, based on listening preferences and music genres.
 DJA has distribution lines in the United States, Japan, United Kingdom, Germany, and South America, and therefore target the citizens of those countries.